keel-hq/keel/readme.md

 You should consider using Keel if:
 * You don't want your "Continous Delivery" tool to consume more resources than your actual deployment does.
 * You are __not__ Netflix, Google, Amazon, {insert big company here} that already has something like Spinnaker that has too many dependencies such as "JDK8, Redis, Cassandra, Packer".
-* You want simple, automated Kubernetes deployment updates.
+* You want simple, automated Kubernetes deployment updates on code/image push.

 ## Getting started